RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 The :meth:`pyuvdata.UVCal.select` method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times (either exact times or times covered by a time range) or jones components (by number or string) to keep in the object while removing others.
+By default, :meth:`pyuvdata.UVCal.select` will select data that matches the supplied criteria, but by setting ``invert=False``, you can instead *deselect* this data and preserve only that which does not match the selection.

 a) Select antennas to keep on UVCal object using the antenna number.
 ********************************************************************